 We are working with the Walker Institute on a number of initiatives, including the prestigious HyCRISTAL project in East Africa, and the ASPIRE project in the Sahel, funded through DfID and the World Bank.

-We are also involved in capacity development initiatives with Walker, recently taking part in development of the Climate Services Academy and Training (CSAT) programme.
-We are also developing a foundation course on Household Economy Methodology through the Walker Academy.
+We are also involved in a range of capacity development initiatives with Walker, through the Walker Academy.

 In addition to contributing to the interdisciplinary work of the Institute and collaborating closely on a number of initiatives, we are continuing our research and capacity building activities with other partners in Africa and the UK, as well as developing our own new research and analytical tools.